mangecoeur/AcademicMarkdown/README.md

 ## Citations

-[Citer](https://github.com/mangecoeur/Citer) - SublimeText 3 plugin to insert citations from Bibtex into you markdown file
+[Citer](https://github.com/mangecoeur/Citer) - SublimeText 3 plugin to insert citations from BibTeX into you `.md` file.